reach-sh/reach-lang/docs/dev/src/rsh/step/index.md

 + `{!rsh} API_CONSENSUS_EXPR` is a function parameterized over the input to the API member function and a function that returns a value to the API call; this function must be called;
 + the `{!rsh} timeout` and `{!rsh} throwTimeout` parameter are as in an consensus transfer.

-If the discussion of `{!rsh} .api` component, the phrase "parameterized over the input" means that if an API function has two arguments, such as `{!rsh} Fun([UInt, UInt], Null)`, then the corresponding expression must receive two arguments.
+In the discussion of `{!rsh} .api` component, the phrase "parameterized over the input" means that if an API function has two arguments, such as `{!rsh} Fun([UInt, UInt], Null)`, then the corresponding expression must receive two arguments.
 For example, the `{!rsh} API_PAY_EXPR` component would be a function that accepts two arguments, while the `{!rsh} API_CONSENSUS_EXPR` would be a function that acccepts three arguments---the two for the API and the function used to return a value.
+All API functions must rely only on consensus state and the function domain.

 If the `msg` field is absent from the object returned from `{!rsh} PUBLISH_EXPR`, then it is treated as if it were `{!rsh} null`.